 New research shows the powerful impact that mid-level managers have on implementing new, evidence-based treatment approaches in mental health clinics that serve youth.

 The study, “Testing a theory of strategic implementation leadership, implementation climate, and clinicians’ use of evidence-based practice: a 5-year panel analysis,” was published in the journal Implementation Science and shows that healthcare managers can shape clinicians’ use of innovative practices by creating a supportive organizational climate.
 The study was led by Nathaniel Williams, an assistant professor in the School of Social Work, and Courtney Benjamin Wolk, Emily Becker-Haimes and Rinad Beidas, all from the Perelman School of Medicine at the University of Pennsylvania.

-The study tests the accuracy of an implementation leadership theory which suggests that mid-level managers in healthcare settings can increase clinicians’ use of evidence-based practices by enacting specific leadership behaviors, such as being proactive, knowledgeable, supportive, and perseverant, with regard to the new practice.
-These leadership behaviors create a climate within the organization that conveys to clinicians the importance of the new practice and the organization’s support, which ultimately encourages clinicians to have more positive attitudes toward the practice, use it more frequently, and in a more skilled manner.
+The study tests the accuracy of an implementation leadership theory, which suggests that mid-level managers in healthcare settings can increase clinicians’ use of evidence-based practices by enacting specific leadership behaviors, such as being proactive, knowledgeable, supportive and perseverant with regard to the new practice.
+These leadership behaviors create a climate within the organization that conveys to clinicians the importance of the new practice and the organization’s support, which ultimately encourages clinicians to have more positive attitudes toward the practice, and to use it more frequently and in a more skilled manner.

 “What this study shows is that clinical supervisors and middle managers in healthcare settings play an important role in shaping the practice behaviors of providers,” said Williams.
 “When these leaders use specific implementation leadership behaviors, they create a climate within their organization that encourages and supports providers to use evidence-based practices more often in their work with clients.”